alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### vi Images
 - Will show images of aircraft in Dublin Airport by the community.
 - This section is valuable to the user as they can see what type of photos people like to take.
-- Where the best images can be taken.
+- Details where the best images can be taken.
-- Any one interested in purcashing images will be able to see them here.
+- Anyone interested in purchasing images will be able to see them here.

 <details><summary>Images</summary>
 <img src="documents/pageimages/gallery.JPG">
 </details>

 ### vii.
 Video
-- The video is of dublin airport by the spotting comunity.
+- The video is of Dublin Airport by the spotting comunity.

 <details><summary>Video</summary>
 <img src="documents/pageimages/video.JPG">
 </details>

 ### viii.
 The Footer
-- Will have social media links that relate to the Dublin Airport Plane Spotting community.
+- Has social media links that relate to the Dublin Airport Plane Spotting community.
 - This has the contact and company detials.
-- this will be on all pages
+- This will is displayed on all pages.

 <details><summary>Footer</summary>
 <img src="documents/pageimages/footer.JPG">